TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 .. note::
 	We will use Docker to run MongoDB.
 Docker installation is not covered in this tutorial, but there are scores of good ones online should you run into any trouble.
 If you're not familiar with Docker yet, it is a great opportunity to start. https://www.docker.com/get-started/

 Components
 ----------

-The sample microservice will consist of several logical modules.
+The microservice consists of several modules (aka Python files).
-These components are as follows (and also indicate the file structure) and will be discussed in more detail in the respective sections below, going from top to bottom:
+These modules are as follows (and also indicate the file structure) and will be discussed in more detail in the respective sections below, going from top to bottom:

 .. code::